szyman90/fly4AviationApp/README.md

 - /flight (POST flight)
 - /items (POST items for flight)
 - /flight/weight?flightNumber={flightNumber}&departureDate={dateAndTime} (GET weight of all items for specific flight)
-- /flight/flightsAndNumberOfBaggages?IATANumber={iataNumber}&departureDate={date} (GET arriving and departuring flight for specific airport and number of items pieces)
+- /flight/flightsAndNumberOfBaggages?IATANumber={iataNumber}&departureDate={date} (GET arriving and departuring flight for specific airport on specific date and number of items pieces)